jp2321/dl4cv_dev/chapters/chapter8.md

 <exercise id="55" title="Playing with the code - Adversarial attacks">

 a) Select a dataset on your own.
-Train a Neural Network to perform the classifaction.
+Train a Neural Network to perform classification.

 b) Transform the test set and create adversarial examples - evaluate the performance in comparison to the original test set.

-c) Retrain the network, now with original images and adversarial images (generated from the test set) Is the performance changing on the adversarial test set?
+c) Retrain the network, now with original images and adversarial images (generated from the test set). <br>
+Is the performance changing on the adversarial test set?

 </exercise>